GSA-TTS/FAC/docs/agile-process.md

 ### Code Review (In Progress->Ready For Review->Done)

 Pull requests are reviewed on a per-ticket basis and tests are automatically run on the CI server.
-One reviewer required to merge any pull request and anyone can review, reflecting our preference for velocity.
+Approval from one reviewer is required to merge a pull request.
+Reviewer is welcome to merge but responsibility to merge is with the submitter.
 Signal to the team in slack if you've waited more than two hours for a review.

 ### Quality Assurance